 The World Youth Alliance Chamber Orchestra was founded in 2010 as an opportunity for young musicians to explore their personal and professional responsibility as musicians in today’s world.
 The ensemble consists of young musicians (ages 10-17) from Manhattan's most prestigious music programs including The Juilliard School and Manhattan School of Music.
 To read more about the ensemble, click here.

-As an art form that is largely non-visual, music provides access to a dimension beyond one’s ordinary experience.
-It invites the imagination to explore a world that is not limited by what the eye can see, or what the intellect can fully grasp.
-Music provides a real and tangible experience of the sheer energy, struggle and triumph of the human spirit.
+Music invites the imagination to explore a world that is not limited by what the eye can see, or what the intellect can fully grasp.
 As a collaboration between composer, performing artist, and listener, music re-creates the exuberance and vibrancy of man’s joys, captures the intensity and turmoil of man’s deepest sorrows and agonies, displays majesty and grandeur, and reveals the longing for stillness and peace through that which is simple and humble.
-In this way, music represents the fullness of the human experience, providing unique insight into the dignity of the human person.
+Music represents the fullness of the human experience, providing unique insight into the dignity of the human person.